-(i) Ordinary Resolution 7, if passed, will empower the Directors to issue shares in the capital of the Company and to make or grant instruments (such as warrants) convertible into shares, and to issue shares in pursuance of such instruments, up to a number not exceeding 100% of the total number of issued shares (excluding treasury shares) in the capital of the Company, with a sub-limit of 50% for issues other than on a pro-rata basis to shareholders.
-For the purpose of determining the aggregate number of shares that may be issued, the percentage of issued shares shall be based on the total number of issued shares (excluding treasury shares) in the capital of the Company at the time Ordinary Resolution 7 is passed, after adjusting for (a) new shares arising from the conversion or exercise of any convertible securities; (b) new shares arising from exercising share options or vesting of share awards outstanding or subsisting at the time Ordinary Resolution 7 is passed, provided the options or awards were granted in compliance with Part VIII of Chapter 8 of the Rules of Catalist; and (c) any subsequent bonus issue, consolidation or sub-division of shares.
-Such authority will, unless previously revoked or varied at a general meeting, expire at the next annual general meeting of the Company.
+- (i) Ordinary Resolution 7, if passed, will empower the Directors to issue shares in the capital of the Company and to make or grant instruments (such as warrants) convertible into shares, and to issue shares in pursuance of such instruments, up to a number not exceeding 50% of the total number of issued shares (excluding treasury shares) in the capital of the Company, with a sub-limit of 20% for issues other than on a pro-rata basis to shareholders.
+For the purpose of determining the aggregate number of shares that may be issued, the percentage of issued shares shall be based on the total number of issued shares (excluding treasury shares) in the capital of the Company at the time Ordinary Resolution 7 is passed, after adjusting for (a) new shares arising from the conversion or exercise of any convertible securities, (b) new shares arising from the exercise of share options or vesting of share awards which are outstanding or subsisting at the time Ordinary Resolution 7 is passed, provided the options or awards were granted in compliance with Part VIII of Chapter 8 of the Listing Manual of the SGX-ST, and (c) any subsequent bonus issue, consolidation or sub-division of shares.
+Such authority will, unless previously revoked or varied at a general meeting, expire at the next annual general meeting of the Company. - (ii) Ordinary Resolution 8, if passed, will renew the shareholders' mandate for the Company and its subsidiaries to enter into certain transactions with an interested person (further details are set out in the Appendix to the Annual Report 2013).
+Such mandate will, unless previously revoked or varied at a general meeting, expire at the next annual general meeting of the Company.